conrad-blucher-institute/FogNet/README.md

         --masker color=0.5                       \        # Simulate removing input features by replacement with value 0.5
         -o trained_model/shap_sample_values.pickle

+**Run XAI script: Permutation Feature Importance (PFI) on Channel-wise SuperPixels (CwSP)**

+PFI is a global XAI method: the explanations is based on a set of data samples to describe overall model behavior.
+Specifically, PFI attempts to characterize how each feature influences model performance.
+Here, the features are superpixels within each input raster channel.

+	# Run PFI on CwSPs
+	python src/xaiChannelWiseSuperPixels.py \
+		--weights trained_model/single_gpu_weights.h5  \  # Pretrained weights
+		--labels 2018,2019,2020                        \  # Test data years
+		--targets trained_model/test_targets.txt       \  # Test data target values
+		--directory $DATASETS/24HOURS/INPUT/           \  # Input data
+		--t 24 \
+		--threshold 0.129                              \  # Threshold for converting fog probability to fog classification --shape 8,8                                    \  # Superpixel dimensions (height,width)
+		--repeats 2                                    \  # Number of PFI repeats (output is average of them all) -o trained_model/pfi_sample_values.npz     # Output PFI values

+- The output file `trained_model/pfi_sample_values.npz` is a compressed numpy output.
+- It has 5 data values.
+Four are the PFI values based on 4 different skill metrics: HSS, PSS, CSI, and CSS
+- The Fifth data has the base values of those 4 metrics (base values are the model metric without any changes)
+- Each PFI values is stored as numpy array where each [row, col, channel] is a superpixel's importance score for a superpixel in that channel

+Access the values in python like so:

+	import numpy as np
+	f = trained_model/pfi_sample_values.npz
+	data = np.load(f)

+	# Get the base values
+	base_values = data["base_values"]

+	# Get the skill metrics
+	pfi_hss = data["pfi_hss"]
+	pfi_pss = data["pfi_pss"]
+	pfi_csi = data["pfi_csi"]
+	pfi_css = data["pfi_css"]

 ## Data format

 Example dataset format, under directory $DATASETS, where $TIME=24 and $LABEL=2009